yoyogias/botframework-sdk/specs/botframework-activity/botframework-cards.md

 #### Media card media

-The `media` field contains one or more formats of the same media to be presented.
+The `media` field contains one or more alternative formats of the same media to be presented.
 The value of the `media` field is an array of complex objects of type ['mediaUrl'](#Media-URL).

 `C6401`: If a receiver receives multiple objects within the `media` array, it MAY prefer media whose `profile` field it understands.